Last updated on December 19th, 2024

 Chana is one of the oldest legumes known to mankind.
 It is particularly popular in India, Europe, Northern Africa, and Mediterranean countries.
 Chana serves as a major and cost-effective source of protein, making it a valuable alternative to animal protein.
-It is further categorised into three main types: desi/kala chana, safed/kabuli chana (chickpeas), and chana dal.
-These distinctions are based on seed size, colour, and taste, contributing to the diverse culinary applications of Chana.
+It is further categorized into three main types: desi/kala chana, Safed/Kabuli chana (chickpeas), and chana dal.
+These distinctions are based on seed size, color, and taste, contributing to the diverse culinary applications of Chana.
 Given its nutritious profile, Chana proves to be a valuable component in managing diabetes.
 Let’s see how chana is good for diabetes.

 Types of Chana